pkukulak/sudoku/README.md

 # SUDOKU IN HASKELL

-A progrma that solves Sudoku puzzles, written in Haskell.
-Currently incomplete.
+A program that solves Sudoku puzzles, written in Haskell.
+Credit goes to Emil Axelsson at http://www.cse.chalmers.se/edu/year/2014/course/TDA555/lab3.html for providing guidance.